RN to BSN Course Descriptions

 Goshen CORE (general education) courses

-Core 210 Communication Skills for Professional Nurses 4
+CORE 210 Communication Skills for Professional Nurses (4 credits)

 A course for adult students that responds to the challenges of professional communication expectations.
 The focus is on critique and the development of individual written and oral communication skills for content, style, and effectiveness.
 Access and management of information will also be addressed.